 Leadership

-There’s a reason Colleen is known at Southwest® as the “Queen of Hearts.”
-Colleen’s servant-hearted leadership style paved the way for the exemplary Culture Southwest is known for today.
-Here we explore those key tenets that mark her Leadership.
+There’s a reason Colleen was known at Southwest as the “Queen of Hearts.”
+Her Servant’s Heart Leadership was foundational in building the exemplary Culture and Customer Service for which Southwest is known.
+Here, we explore the key tenets that define her Leadership style.

 Colleen’s Core Values